scytheStudio/SCodes/README.md

     camera->start();
 ```

-Also, in the constuctor, `Worker` object that dependent on scanner variable passed to workerThread instance.
+Also, in the constructor, `Worker` object that dependent on scanner variable passed to workerThread instance.
 So, we can access to resources of the scanner object.
 ```c++
     worker->moveToThread(&workerThread);
 ```